MirrorsAndMisdirections/FastFlowTransform/docs/Technical_Overview.md

 Notes:
 - UTests key the cache with `profile="utest"`.
 - Fingerprints include case inputs (CSV content hash / inline rows), so changing inputs invalidates the cache.
+- `--reuse-meta` is currently a reserved flag: it is exposed in the CLI, acts as a no-op today, and will enable future meta-table optimizations.

 #### Why?